karstenpatzer/canvasTodoist/README.md

 # canvasTodoist
-Command line application to transfer canvas assignments to todoist
+Command line application to transfer Canvas assignments to Todoist.

 ### Notice
 This project is a fork of [https://github.com/scottquach/Canvas-Assignments-Transfer-For-Todoist](https://github.com/scottquach/Canvas-Assignments-Transfer-For-Todoist).